 Celtic music, East Coast cuisine and cultural performances will delight sailors and fans at the end of each race day.
 Stay tuned for all the details!

-After another great day of racing and awards, boaters will have a layover day in Baddeck.
-There they can take in the Village, travel the world-famous Cabot Trail, golf at award winning Bell Bay or one of Cape Breton’s other internationally renowned golf courses, or spend a quiet day in one of the nearby protected coves.
+After another great day of racing and awards, boaters will have a layover day in Sydney Harbour.
+There they can take in Sydney’s Historic North End, travel the world-famous Cabot Trail, golf at any of Cape Breton’s award winning courses, visit the Fortress of Louisbourg or just relax and take in the local flavour.

 Racers will then head back out into the Cabot Strait and press northward to round Cape Smoky to finish off Ingonish Harbour (34 nm).